corrode/corrode.github.io/content/blog/memory-safety/index.md

 I've also spent years documenting real-world Rust adoption through the [**Rust in Production podcast**](/podcast/), where companies like [Microsoft](/podcast/s04e01-microsoft/), [Cloudflare](/podcast/s05e03-cloudflare/), [1Password](/podcast/s04e06-1password/), [Volvo](/podcast/s03e08-volvo/), and [many others](/podcast/) share their experiences.

 I write about the practicalities of long-term Rust adoption on this blog, from [flattening the learning curve](/blog/flattening-rusts-learning-curve/) to [long-term maintenance strategies](/blog/long-term-rust-maintenance/) to understanding [Rust for foundational software](/blog/foundational-software/).

-All of this exists so that you can make an informed decision, with confidence, backed by real evidence.

 ## The Cost of Inaction Far Exceeds the Cost of Action